5 Best Practices for Backends-for-Frontends

 In fact, TypeScript can also allow you to share certain code, types, and interfaces between the frontend and the "backend" (actually the BFF).
 For example, if you have validation logic that is shared between the client app and the BFF, TypeScript can ensure that these shared components are correctly used in both places.

-Here is an article I wrote a while ago on how to do just that.
+Here is an article on how to do just that.

-In the end, BFF is nothing fancy or strange, but rather, yet another layer of abstraction that seats between your UI and the core business logic.
+In the end, BFF is nothing fancy or strange, but rather, yet another layer of abstraction that sits between your UI and the core business logic.

-By incorporating these five best practices, you’ll be well on your way to building scalable, maintainable, and performant BFFs, ensuring a great experience for both users and developers alike.
+By incorporating these five best practices, you'll be well on your way to building scalable, maintainable, and performant BFFs.